zooniverse/front-end-monorepo/packages/lib-react-components/src/ZooFooter/README.md

 ### Props

 The navigation list props (the props ending with `URLs`) are available to you to have flexibility with absolute or relative links.
 The default props use absolute links.

-For translations, the `en.json` is in the `locales` folder and additional locales can be added there for additional language support.
+Locale is passed down from app-project.
+The page layout in FEM always includes ZooFooter, so calling i18n.changeLanguage in ZooFooter whenever locale changes results in all components imported from lib-react-components updating with the new language.